 Medium-sized trees can be planted 15 feet from the house and generally 35 or more feet apart.
 Small trees, such as the flowering dogwood, can be planted up to 6 feet away from the house and about 20 feet away.
 When large trees cannot be used, several small trees can be grouped together to provide the necessary shade.
-For more information on How far should your trees be from the side of your house? , call our teams based in Argyle and Southlake at 817-533-8438 or send us a message.
+For more information on How far should your trees be from the side of your house? , call our teams based in Argyle, Southlake and Townsville like at Tree Lopping Townsville Services or send us a message.

 Trees should generally be about 15 feet away from the house.
 Some large species need a little more space, while smaller species may be a little closer.
 Tall trees near a house can be disastrous in many situations.
 For safety reasons, it is important to plant trees at a reasonable distance from all structures, homes and foundations.